Naitry/UVBuddy/README.md

 ## Developer Documentation
 The main logic for UVBuddy is located in the [`uvbuddy/arduinoSketch/main.io`](https://github.com/Naitry/UVBuddy/blob/main/uvbuddy/arduinoSketch/main.ino) file.

-'''cpp
-// Main loop to read UV index, log it, and light up LEDs void loop()
+Every 30 seconds, the main loop reads the UV index from the sensor, logs it in an SD card, and lights up the corresponding LEDs.
+'''
+void loop()
 {
   float uvIndex = readUVIndex();